aer0ss/aerofs/docs/engineering/references/ci.md

 Every employee has his/her own login to TeamCity.
 Jon Pile set this up, and he should probably be bothered if new accounts need to be created.

-## AeroFS Appliance and Servers

-NewCI bakes an OVA and imports it into Virtualbox on every commit, if and only if it passes unit tests.
-This appliance is used for all System Tests.

-There are also fake hybrid cloud servers running on AWS.
-These servers are only used by NewCI and can be accessed via ssh at `ci.service_name.aerofs.com`.
-For example, ` ci.sp.aerofs.com` for SP.
-These servers are only used by the Public Server Deploy test.

 ## Network Setup

-Everything is on a LAN that is NAT'd by the NewCI box.
+Everything is on a LAN that is NAT'd by the CI box.

-NewCI has two physical network adapters; one connects to the world, and the other connects to a switch through which the mac mini connects.
-All the VM actors currently live on NewCI and bridge to the NAT adapter.
+CI has two physical network adapters; one connects to the world, and the other connects to a switch through which other computers involved in CI connect.
+All the VM actors currently live on CI and bridge to the NAT adapter.

-NewCI runs an instance of dnsmasq which is used as a DNS and DHCP server for the NewCI LAN.
+CI runs an instance of dnsmasq which is used as a DNS and DHCP server for the CI LAN.
 Boxes can be referred to by hostname on this network, which is nice.

 ## Build Agents

 Our license with TeamCity allows us to use three build agents.

-One agent lives on the NewCI box, and is the default agent that ships with TeamCity.
+One agent lives on the CI box, and is the default agent that ships with TeamCity.
 His name is `linux-physical-teamcity-bundled`.
 Only he can run the `Private Deployment Setup` step, to ensure that the appliance always lives in the same place.

-A second agent lives on a separate linux desktop on the NewCI network.
+A second agent lives on a separate linux desktop on the CI network.
 His name is `linux-physical`.
-Only he can run the `Build and Unit Test` step, because historically, the main NewCI box was so overloaded that some tests would fail sporadically.
+Only he can run the `Build and Unit Test` step, because historically, the main CI box was so overloaded that some tests would fail sporadically.

 There were once virtual agents, spawned from the `agent-vagrant` repo, but they were discontinued because some tests ran slowly on them.